Intervention/docs/image/v4/getting-started/installation.md

 ## Server Requirements

-Before you begin with the installation make sure that your server environment supports the following requirements.
+Before you begin with the installation, make sure that your server environment supports the following requirements.

 - PHP >= 8.3